By Priority — Quick Answer

 Etosha National Park + Sossusvlei + Damaraland

 Namibia offers Africa's most accessible self-drive safari on well-maintained roads.
 Etosha's waterholes concentrate wildlife in dry season (June–October) with desert-adapted species — oryx, springbok, desert elephants.
-Sossusvlei's red dunes (some exceeding 300m) deliver photography unlike anywhere else in Africa.
-Windhoek's Hosea Kutako International Airport is the typical entry with connections via Johannesburg or Frankfurt.
+Sossusvlei's red dunes (some over 300m) deliver photography unlike anywhere else in Africa.
+Windhoek's Hosea Kutako International Airport is the typical entry, with connections via Johannesburg or Frankfurt.
 Park fees are modest ($10–30pp/day).
-Where it wins: self-drive independence, desert-adapted wildlife, dramatic landscape photography, malaria-free status across most regions.
-Where it's limited: not a Big Five guarantee destination (buffalo essentially absent), fewer traditional game drives than East Africa, distances between regions require long driving days (Etosha to Sossusvlei is approximately 900km).
+Where it wins: self-drive independence, desert-adapted wildlife, dramatic landscape photography, malaria-free across most regions.
+Where it's limited: not a Big Five guarantee destination (buffalo essentially absent), fewer traditional game drives than East Africa, distances between regions force long driving days (Etosha to Sossusvlei is roughly 900km).
 Honest note: Namibia suits travellers who want wildlife plus landscape plus independence.
-Not optimal for first-time African safari travellers wanting dense wildlife experiences — the appeal is the arid-landscape character, not the game density.
+Not optimal for first-timers wanting dense wildlife encounters — the appeal is the arid-landscape character, not game density.

 Pricing: $3,800–$12,000ppBest: Jun–Oct7-day: Ideal